 Recently, five new experts joined the 12-member council.
 Members are selected based on their research, publications and speeches in their areas of expertise.
 Each is a recognized figure in early childhood education.

-“These early learning experts will serve as informed advisors on issues that impact children, families, staff and school communities,” says Dr. Lauren Starnes, vice president of early childhood education, research and development for Primrose Schools.
+“These early learning experts will serve as informed advisors on issues that impact children, families, staff and school communities,” says Jo Kirchner, CEO for Primrose Schools.
 “Each new council member will help Primrose continue to provide children and families with an unparalleled, premium early learning experience.”

 The new council members are: